 Reformation is a brand that knows how to make a dress!
-This one is frilly and feminine with ruffle edges.
-The Refscale has the production savings at 8.0 lbs. of carbon dioxide, 2.0 gal. of water, and 1.2 lbs. of waste.
+This one is frilly and feminine with ruffled edges.
+The Refscale has the production savings at 8.0 lbs. of carbon dioxide, 2.0 gal. of water and 1.2 lbs. of waste.

 Indah is known for it’s use of color and this wrap dress is no exception.
 It’s made with bamboo fiber and produced by hand in Bali.

 Made by and for women, Bailey 44 knows how to design for the female body and their wrap dresses prove it.
 They design and produce everything locally in L.A.

 A two-toned check pattern makes this wrap dress a happy combination of fun and ethical.
 The dress is made with woven organic cotton from artisans in India.